ReactiveSets/toubkal/README.md

 ### Service Architecture

-With Connected Sets, services are typically composed of three different services:
+With Toubkal, services are typically composed of three different services:

 - A stateful network of persistent database pipelets
 - A stateless network of event dispatchers, acting as a marshalled multicasting network